hans-elliott99/stats/stats_for_applications/9_pca.md

 Coordinates, by definition, are attached to a coordinate system.
 So we know what the covariances are of these particular combinations of $X$ coordinates, but not the covariances of other things - such as the covariance between a linear combination of the coordinates - or in other directions.
 If we pre and post multiply $\Sigma$ by $u$, the result is actually telling us what the variance of $X$ is along direction $u$.
 - We are interested in variance when thinking about dimension reductions because we do not want all of our points to collapse into a single point when we project them onto a space of smaller dimensions.
-We want to maintain the information in our data, while still reducing the dimesnions.
+We want to maintain the information in our data, while still reducing the dimensions.
 Variance is a sound (though not the only) way to measure spread between points.
 If variance is high, it is likely the points are spread, and less likely they project to the same point.

 We will see that Principal Components Analysis will try to identify the directions $u$ where we have a lot of variance, and eliminate the directions on which we do not have a lot of variance.
 Why?